garbados/couchdb/share/doc/src/api-basics.rst

 HTTP allows you to specify byte ranges for requests.
 This allows the implementation of resumable downloads and skippable audio and video streams alike.
-This is available for all attachments inside CouchDB.
+This is available for all attachments inside Cloudant.

 This is just a real quick run through how this looks under the hood.
-Usually, you will have larger binary files to serve from CouchDB, like MP3s and videos, but to make things a little more obvious, I use a text file here (Note that I use the ``application/octet-stream`` Content-Type instead of ``text/plain``).
+Usually, you will have larger binary files to serve from Cloudant, like MP3s and videos, but to make things a little more obvious, I use a text file here (Note that I use the ``application/octet-stream`` Content-Type instead of ``text/plain``).